syncfusion-content/javascript-docs/js/Toolbar/Data-binding.md

 **Toolbar** provides you an extensive data binding support to generate **Toolbar** items, that the values can be mapped to the **ToolBar** fields, namely **key** and **text**.

-And also you can add image, image styles, sprite css class, query and html attributes options with data binding fields.
+And also you can add image, image styles, sprite CSS class, query and HTML attributes options with data binding fields.
 The following code explains the details about the data binding with **Toolbar**.

 {% highlight html %}